-Physical Bullying Verbal Bullying Indirect Bullying Cyberbullying Pushing, kicking, Name-calling; the Being unfriendly, Misuse of areas of hitting, punching, range of possible not talking to the internet, such spitting, hair- unpleasant someone as email and pulling or any use language is wide internet chat of physical and usually rooms violence focuses on someone's appearance, personal hygiene, family or ability Sexual assault Sarcasm, teasing, Excluding from Mobile phone mocking, 'put- social groups and threats by text downs' activities messaging and calls Making people do Spreading Tormenting (e.g. Misuse of things they don't rumours hiding books), technology, e.g want to do T diffodi 5 making someone camera and video Wall 10 do feel facilities used to uncomfortable or record in scared appropriate behaviours Stopping people Saying or writing Using threatening doing things they nasty things gestures, looks want to do and signs/symbols
+Physical Bullying Verbal Bullying Indirect Bullying Cyberbullying

+Pushing, kicking, Name-calling; the Being unfriendly, not Misuse of areas of

+hitting, punching, range of possible talking to someone the internet, such as

+spitting, hair-pulling unpleasant language email and internet

+or any use of physical violence is wide and usually focuses on chat rooms

+physical violence someone's

+appearance,

+personal hygiene,

+family, ability or

+sexual orientation

+Sexual assault Sarcasm, teasing, Excluding from social Mobile phone

+mocking, 'put- groups and activities threats by text

+downs' messaging and calls

+Making people do Spreading rumours Tormenting (e.g. Misuse of

+things they don't hiding books), technology, e.g

+want to do making someone feel camera and video

+uncomfortable or facilities used to

+scared record in appropriate

+behaviours

+Stopping people Saying or writing Using threatening

+doing things they nasty things gestures, looks and

+want to do signs/symbols

-Damaging Blackmail and
+Damaging someone's Blackmail and

-someone's threats

-belongings
+belongings threats

 Taking someone Making offensive

-else's belongings. remarks, including

-The threat of comments about
+else's belongings.
+The threat of remarks, including comments about

-violence can someone's gender,
+violence can

-accompany theft race, disability,
+someone's gender, race, disability,

-and therefore can religion or sexual
+accompany theft and therefore can be religion or sexual

+religion of sexual

-be clear instances orientation.
+clear instances of orientation.
 This

-of extortion bullying is
+extortion focused on bullying is

-focused on weaker discriminatory and
+weaker pupils. discriminatory and

-pupils. may be unlawful.
+may be unlawful.